PhD Handbook

 Research Skill or Foreign Language Options

-Before completing the Oral Comprehensive Examination for the PhD, the student consults with the Academic Advisor and must satisfy one of the following options:
+Before completing the Comprehensive Oral Examination for the PhD, the student consults with the Academic Advisor and must satisfy one of the following options:

 Option 1: Research Skills Electives